aruiz-p/netwithalex/content/en/posts/tloc-ext.md

 {{< figure src="/wp-content/uploads/2025/08/tloc-ex-6.png" title="Figure 7" caption="Interfaces Configured through Workflow" >}}

-Six different interfaces were created, let's examine the first three to understand how TLOC extension is configured.
+Six different interfaces were created, let's examine three of them to understand how TLOC extension is configured.

 **Note** I needed to remove some unneeded NAT on some of those interfaces, aside from this, configuration was ready.

-### Interface #1 - Internet TLOC
+### Interface #1 - Internet TLOC on BR1-1

 The first interface connect directly to the Internet Transport, standard interface and TLOC configuration.